*The client’s name has been changed to protect their business strategies.

 In a perfect world, you would have every product in its own Automatic & Manual Campaign.
 This would provide you with the best opportunity to segment, optimize, and make judgments on that individual product.

-As soon as you start crossing over to dozens and dozens of products (Ultra was up to around 1,000 products), we needed a campaign structure that makes sense.
+As soon as you start crossing over to dozens and dozens of products (Ultra was up to around 1,000 products), we needed a campaign structure that made sense.

 Good Search Term Management